-The idea of Localecopia started with a question by the Executive Chef of the Breakers Hotel: Why can’t our hotel serve the same, fresh mango I can get from walking outside my back yard?
-With this simple question in mind Geoff Sagrans, Assistant Director of Materials Management at the Breakers, wanted to come up with a plan to make this happen.
+The idea of Localecopia started with a question by the Executive Chef of The Breakers: Why can’t our hotel serve the same, fresh mango I can get from walking outside my back yard?
+With this simple question in mind, Geoff Sagrans, Assistant Director of Materials Management at The Breakers, wanted to come up with a plan to make this happen.
 Knowing that the hotel was already leading the charge in green initiatives (which had a core focus on sustainability), Geoff came up with a concept which incorporated buying local produce with the whole theory of a local focus.

 From the summer of 2007 until the Fall of 2008 meetings were held with members of the University of Florida, UF / Institute of Food and Agricultural Sciences, local government officials, large area farmers, small area farmers and various members of the hospitality community.
 With an overwhelming positive response, the concept was further refined.
 Each of the groups began to realize the benefits that could be achieved by working with the other groups.

 During the Fall of 2008 Localecopia had its humble beginnings.
 Starting with a few farmers and hospitality organizations, the concept appears to be taking off.
 As the word grows about this concept, Localecopia sees the potential for this to positively impact members of this community and many other communities for years to come.